The UK’s Most Sustainable Festivals in 2022

 Visitors to the festival are invited to spend the whole week there, giving them the chance to explore the miles and miles of mountains, forests, waterfalls and rivers of their Welsh surroundings.
 The festival itself spans music, comedy, film and literature and the performing arts.

 If you think we should be adding another festival to this list, contact our team with your suggestion and we will happily update!
-Finally, of course… it would be remiss of us not to suggest a pair of sunglasses from our sustainable collection for the benefit of people and planet, so do hop over and take a look!
+Finally, of course… it would be remiss of us not to advise you donning a pair of our more eco-friendly and ethical sunglasses so do hop over and take a look!